-All University employees working six feet or more above a lower level shall be protected from fall hazards and falling objects in accordance with this policy.
+All University employees performing maintenance activities at a height of four feet or more above a lower level shall be protected from fall hazards and falling objects and all University employees performing construction work at a height of six feet or more above a lower level shall be protected from fall hazards and falling objects in accordance with this policy.

 The following systems and procedures have been designed to prevent employees from falling off, onto, or through working levels.
 Areas covered by this policy include, but are not limited to: